 WordPress.com is an online service that hosts websites/blogs free of charge.
 Users signing up for the service must be at least 13 years old for the US, or 16 years for the EU, and agree to abide by the Terms of Service.

 What do you get when you sign up?

-- One dynamically updated page (the blog page) and an unlimited number of static pages per site.
+- One dynamically updated page (the blog page) and an unlimited number of static pages per site

-- Built-in stats
+- Built-in Statistics

 - Built-in comment and feedback spam protection

-- Subscription tools that make it easy for your readers to keep up with you.
+- Subscription tools that make it easy for your readers to keep up with you

-- A site that is mobile and iPad ready
+- A site that is mobile friendly

 The fine print: